• About share house

 summary

-The conclusion is that "living alone on a monthly salary of 250,000 yen is by no means luxurious, but with some ingenuity and balancing of expenses it is possible to live comfortably without straining yourself."
+The conclusion is that, although living alone on a monthly salary of 250,000 yen is by no means luxurious, with some ingenuity and by balancing your expenses it is possible to live comfortably without straining yourself.

-In particular, rent accounts for the largest proportion of living expenses, so keeping it in the 60,000 to 80,000 yen range will allow you to plan a comfortable household budget.
-Also, small changes such as saving on food and utility costs, cooking at home, and using a low-cost SIM can make a big difference.
-To prepare for the future, consider getting into the habit of saving money and increasing your income with a side job.
-It is also possible to reduce living costs by making improvements to your living environment.
+Rent in particular accounts for the largest proportion of living expenses, so keeping it in the 60,000 to 80,000 yen range will allow you to plan a comfortable household budget.
+Also, small changes such as cutting back on food and utility costs, cooking at home, and using a low-cost SIM card can make a big difference.
+To prepare for the future, consider making savings a habit and increasing your income through a side job.
+It is also possible to reduce living costs by making adjustments to your living environment.

-Use this article as a reference to find the money-saving techniques and lifestyle that suit you, and enjoy living alone with peace of mind.
+Use this article as a reference to find the money-saving techniques and lifestyle that suit you best and enjoy living alone with peace of mind.